vallejocvl/klar-workflows/upc-svg-maker/README.md

 Small script to batch convert UPC's to SVG froma csv file.

-First column needs to be called "Item Name", second column
+First column needs to be the item name, second column needs to be the UPC.